JanMP/hello-world/readme.txt

 This is just a test.
-Boy, this is all feeling arkward.
+I am getting used to this environment.